actinia-org/actinia-core/docs/docs/tutorial_landsat_ndvi.md

 ```

 The final result will contain a complete processing list as well as
-URL\'s to the resulting PNG preview image, the created NDVI GeoTiff file
+URL's to the resulting PNG preview image, the created NDVI GeoTiff file
 as well as univariate statistics of the computed NDVI scene.

 ```json